garris/BackstopJS/README.md

 ]
 ```

-### Setting cookies
+#### Setting Cookies

 BackstopJS ships with an onBefore script that makes it easy to import cookie files…

 ```json
 cookiePath: "backstop_data/engine_scripts/cookies.json",
 ```

+> [!NOTE]
-_note: path is relative to your current working directory_
+> Path is relative to your current working directory.

+> [!TIP]
-Pro tip:  If you want an easy way to manually export cookies from your browser then download this chrome extension.
-You can directly use the output cookie files with BackstopJS  https://chrome.google.com/webstore/detail/%E3%82%AF%E3%83%83%E3%82%AD%E3%83%BCjson%E3%83%95%E3%82%A1%E3%82%A4%E3%83%AB%E5%87%BA%E5%8A%9B-for-puppet/nmckokihipjgplolmcmjakknndddifde
+> If you want an easy way to manually export cookies from your browser then download [this browser extension](https://github.com/ktty1220/export-cookie-for-puppeteer).
+You can directly use the output cookie files with BackstopJS.

-### Targeting elements
+#### Targeting Elements

 BackstopJS makes it super easy to capture screenshots of your entire layout or just parts of your layout.
-This is defined in your scenario.selectors array.
+This is defined in your `scenario.selectors` array.
 Elements are defined with standard CSS notation.
 By default BackstopJS takes a screenshot of the first occurrence of any selector found in your DOM. e.g. If you have three `li` tags in your layout only the first will used.

-#### selectorExpansion
+##### `selectorExpansion`

 If you want BackstopJS to find and take screenshots of _all_ matching selector instances then there is a handy switch for that.
 Set `selectorExpansion` to `true` like so...

 ```json
 scenarios: [
   {